Certified translation: Indonesia

 In Indonesia, sworn translators are persons having attended and passed legal translation examinations organized by the School of Linguistics and Cultural Sciences, University of Indonesia (FIB, UI).
 After passing the exam, they will be sworn in by the governor of DKI Jakarta, provided that they have a Jakarta ID card.
 For other regions, each has to write to their respective governor to take an oath by their governor, thus obtain the status 'sworn'.

 Alternatively, the Association of Indonesian Translators or HPI also has exams for members who want to have a certification as a competent, professional translator or interpreter.
 Upon passing, the certification will expire in 5 years.

 Italy

 Both Italian courts and consulates have the power to appoint as "official translators" (traduttori giurati or ufficiali) candidates who pass an examination or show proof of language proficiency (usually a university degree).

 Mexico

 In Mexico, certified translation is known as a translation that is sealed and signed by a government-authorized expert translator (Perito traductor autorizado), these expert translators are commonly authorized by each state's Court of Justice, or by the Federal Judicial Council, but local government offices can also give out such authorizations in certain cases (E.g. Civil Registry offices in Guanajuato and Jalisco).
-The authorization procedure are different in each state and in most cases, and in most cases, the candidates are required to pass an examination.
+The authorization procedure are different in each state, and in most cases the candidates are required to pass an examination.
 There is no additional requirement in order to attest for the authenticity of the translation.